 Buyer’s needs come first

 Once you’ve moved away from the idea of a “pitch”, you can start to form a conversation based around your buyer’s needs.
-Everyone is different and to close a sales deal, you need to communicate clearly how your product or service can benefit each individual buyer.
+Everyone is different and in B2B sales, and when you pitch your product, you need to communicate clearly how it can benefit each individual buyer.